-\paragraph{N-gram combinations} To extend this procedure to combinations instead of single N-grams, we can replace step 3. above with the following: \begin{enumerate} \itemsep{-0.0mm} \item[3b.]
-We generate the set of possible N-gram combinations $C^m_{S^{\text{min}}_{d'}}$ from the set $S^{\text{min}}_{d'}$, where $m$ is the arity of each combination (up to a maximum arity, set to 3 in our experiments). \item[4b.]
-For each combination $c \in C^m_{S^{\text{min}}_{d'}}$, we extract the posting lists of its constituting N-grams and intersect them.
-If the length of the intersection is $< k$, we add the shortest N-gram in $c$ to the set of N-grams to rephrase. \end{enumerate}
+To extend the procedure to N-gram \textit{combinations} instead of single N-grams, we replace step 3. above with the following two steps: \begin{enumerate} \item[3b.]
+We generate the set of possible N-gram combinations $C^{m}_{S^{\text{min}}_{d'}}$ from the set $S^{\text{min}}_{d'}$, where $m$ is the arity of each combination.
+The maximum arity of the N-gram combinations was set to 3 in our experiments.

+\item[4b.]
+For each combination $c \in C^{m}_{S^{\text{min}}_{d'}}$, we extract the posting lists of its constituting N-grams and intersect them.
+As the posting lists are already sorted, this intersection can be computed in linear time.
+If the result of this intersection has a length $< k$, we add the shortest N-gram in $c$ to the N-grams to rephrase. \end{enumerate}